valeriorichi/postgraduate-exercises/README.md

 ---

-Welcome to the Northcoders Postgrad Repo and welcome to your new life as fully-fledged Northcoders!
+Welcome to the Northcoders Postgrad Repo - and your new life as a fully-fledged Northcoder!

 ---

 ## The Northcoders course has finished.
-What do i do now?...
+What do I do now?...

-We are aware that following on from the intense and wonderful learning experience at Northcoders, many graduates are faced with the difficult task of filling the gap left and also deciding what project to do next to add to your portfolio and keep your coding muscles toned.
+We are aware that, following on from the intense and wonderful learning experience at Northcoders, many graduates are faced with the difficult task of filling the gap left behind.
+But how do you go about deciding what to work on next in order to to add to your portfolio and keep your coding muscles toned?
+Well fear not...

 ---